ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 > **Where are those secret?**
 >
-> Secrets are saved in some user subdiretory and Visual Studio knows about it using the `UserSecretsId` tag of the `csproj` file.
+> Secrets are saved in some user subdirectory, and Visual Studio knows about it using the `UserSecretsId` tag of the `csproj` file.
 >
 > Ex.: in the `ForEvolve.Blog.Samples.NinjaApi.csproj` file: `<UserSecretsId>aspnet-ForEvolve.Blog.Samples.NinjaApi-F62B525A-ACF4-4C7C-BF23-1EB0F434DDE5</UserSecretsId>`